How to check website performance for potential issuesNicola Buskell

-When you commission a website there is an expectation that there will be an influx of enquiries and orders overwhelming your inbox, but the reality is website performance is not just about design.
+Website performance is a priority when you commission a website.
+There is an expectation that there will be an influx of enquiries and orders overwhelming your inbox, but the reality is website performance is not just about design.

 Factors effecting web site performance

-Here are the website factors to assess in order of importance to attract a completely new customer to your business.
+Here are a list of website factors to assess in order of importance to attract a completely new customer to your business.

 Someone wants to find a Piano Teacher in Brighton for their son.
 They will most likely use the Bing or Google Search box to start they research.